azrielbsi/Announcement-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">With gifts arriving from Haruhiko daily, Masaki attempts to ask him to stop but Haruhiko doesn't seem to be listening</p>
+<p align="center">With gifts arriving from Haruhiko daily, Masaki attempts to ask him to stop but Haruhiko doesn't seem to be listening.
+Instead, he whisks Masaki away to the massive family mansion - an absolute lap of luxury.
+When Haruhiko offers to allow Masaki to live i</p>
 </td>
 </tr>
 </table>